Shajan/CS/web/React/concepts.md

 ```

 Important details:
-- This is a **new object**
+- This is a new object
-- The earlier object is unchanged
+- The previous object is unchanged
 - React never modifies descriptions in place

 ---

-## React Repeats the Same Process
+## How React Continues

-React now looks at this new object.
+React now examines this new object.

 Again:
-- `type` is a function (`Hello`)
+- `type` refers to a function (`Hello`)
-- So React calls it
+- React calls it

 ```js
 Hello({ name: "Alice" })
 ```

-The developer might have written:
+The developer may have written:

 ```jsx
 function Hello({ name }) {